-Bungalow 47 (the brand and the store) began as a mix of styles from both of us, Jill and Chantelle, along with our love of vintage and repurposing.
-Although we had known each other in our community for years, it was this that brought us together to start a business.
-At Bungalow 47, we have always been about home telling the story of your life, or at least through creating that look with vintage finds and repurposing current home decor.
-Paint began to play a leading role early in our business, and soon overtook our main focus, to where we closed our retail location to focus on our nationwide distribution.
-If you’re creative you know that you can’t keep those fun collecting obsessions down for long, so we continue to build our brand with a product to help you create something meaningful in your home with Bungalow 47 Furniture Paint, but in our personal lives everything centers around our love for design.
+Bungalow 47 began as a mix of styles from both Jill and Chantelle, along with their love of repurposing vintage finds.
+Although they had known each other in the community for years, it was starting a business that brought them together.
+At Bungalow 47, they have always been passionate about homes telling the story of people’s lives.
+Paint began to play a leading role early in the business, and it soon became the main focus, causing Jill and Chantelle to close their retail location to concentrate on nationwide, paint distribution.
+They continue to build their brand with Bungalow 47 Furniture Paint, which they hope helps you to create something meaningful for your home.
+Both Jill and Chantelle center their personal lives around their shared love of design.

-Jill and her husband Dennis purchased and renovated, from top to bottom, a home that serves as their little empty nest.
-With married children living across the country, the new house focused on a paired down version of the classic look Jill prefers, mixed with touches of vintage and many heirlooms.
+Jill and her husband Dennis purchased and renovated, from top to bottom, a home that serves as their empty nest.
+With married children living across the country, the new house focused on a paired-down version of the classic look Jill prefers, mixed with many heirlooms.

 As each of their children married, Jill and Dennis took the opportunity to pass down furniture for their kids to style their new homes, keeping their favorites and necessities for the life they live.